cockroachdb/docs/v21.2/data-domiciling-with-placement-restricted.md

 This page has instructions for data domiciling in [multi-region clusters](multiregion-overview.html) using the [`ALTER DATABASE ...
 PLACEMENT RESTRICTED`](placement-restricted.html) statement.
 At a high level, this process involves:

-1. Controlling the placement of specific row or table data using regional or global tables - specifically, the [`REGIONAL BY ROW`](multiregion-overview.html#regional-by-row-tables), [`REGIONAL BY TABLE`](multiregion-overview.html#regional-tables), and [`GLOBAL`](multiregion-overview.html#global-tables) table localities.
+1. Controlling the placement of specific row or table data using regional tables - specifically, the [`REGIONAL BY ROW`](multiregion-overview.html#regional-by-row-tables), [`REGIONAL BY TABLE`](multiregion-overview.html#regional-tables).
 1. Further restricting where the data in those regional tables is stored using the [`ALTER DATABASE ...
-PLACEMENT RESTRICTED`](placement-restricted.html) statement, which constrains the replicas for a row or table to be stored in only the [home regions](set-locality.html#crdb_region) associated with those rows or tables.
+PLACEMENT RESTRICTED`](placement-restricted.html) statement, which constrains the replicas for a partition or table to be stored in only the [home regions](set-locality.html#crdb_region) associated with those rows or tables.

 For more information, see the sections below.